rickmb/vagrant-ansible/README.md

 ## Usage

 1. Clone this repo.
+1. Pick a Vagrant config (Vagrantfile.*) to start with by copying it to "Vagrantfile".
 1. Edit **Vagrantfile** to your liking.
 Or at least read it so you know what's going to happen.
 1. Type **vagrant up**
 1. If you're using NFS for your sync folder, you're likely to be prompted for you *local* password early in the process.
 This is because Vagrant needs to edit /etc/exports.